CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise06.md

     >**Note:** Although it is a new workbook, a startup template is used.

 1. A New Workbook template will open.
 Click on **Edit** to edit the workbook.

+   >**Note:** The screenshot may differ from the actual lab experience, as some resources can take additional time to appear.

    ![Picture](./images/Wb-3.png)